Clyde to Clyde option over 3 days (4 – 6 hours cycling per day) includes:

 PRE-TOUR OPTION – STAY A NIGHT IN HISTORIC CLYDE

-We recommend you arrive in Clyde (Population 1000) the morning or afternoon before your ride.
-Relax, unwind and explore this delightful historic town.
-The small but eclectic retail precinct has Art Galleries, Home-wares stores, specialist food-stores and an artisan ice cream shop.
-The range of restaurants is second to none with at least 5 choices of places to eat; from casual fine dining to an outstanding local takeaway.
+We recommend you arrive in Clyde (population 1000) the morning or afternoon before your ride.
+Then you can relax, unwind and explore this delightful historic town.
+The small but eclectic retail precinct has art galleries, homeware stores, specialist food shops and an ice cream shop.
+The range of restaurants is second to none too, with great choices of places to eat; from casual fine dining to an outstanding local takeaway.